A/C System, Heater, Compressor, Dryer, Condenser

 To complete the refrigeration cycle, the refrigerant vapor is routed back into the compressor.
 The compressor can be driven by the car's engine (e.g. via a belt) or by an electric motor.

 The internal combustion engine in most cars and trucks is cooled by a water and antifreeze mixture that is circulated through the engine and radiator by a water pump to enable the radiator to give off engine heat to the atmosphere.
 Some of that water can be diverted through the heater core to give some engine heat to the cabin.

 A heater core is a small radiator, located under the dashboard of the vehicle and consists of conductive aluminium or brass tubing with cooling fins to increase surface area.
 Hot coolant passing through the heater core gives off heat before returning to the engine cooling circuit.

 The fan for the vehicle's ventilation system forces air through the heater core to transfer heat from the coolant to the cabin air, which is directed into the vehicle through vents at various points.

 HVAC Electrical System

-On the schematic you can see a very basic HVAC system, but in this days they work with a very complex system to control the air conditioning and control the temperature inside of the cabin.
-This is possible due to the help of the electronic modules that continuously control the temperature in a automated way, in some cases the temperature can be controlled manually.
+From the schematic above, you can see a very basic HVAC system.
+In today's era, they work with a very complex system to control the air conditioning and control the temperature inside of the cabin.
+This is possible due to the help of the electronic modules that continuously control the temperature automatically.
+In some cases, the temperature can be controlled manually.

-The Blower speed can be set automatic too depending of the temperature setting this system is called automatic HVAC System, fan speed and temperature are working together in order to maintain the temperature that was set by the driver.
+The blower speed can be set to be automatic, depending on the temperature setting.
+This system is what is called an automatic HVAC System.
+The fan speed and temperature work together to maintain the temperature set by the driver.

-There are also a dual automatic temperature setting or system that allow passenger have a different temperature settings than the driver, this is made possible because the HVAC system box has a 2 blend doors that are commanded separately one to each other, this can be set automatically also.
+Another variation of the HVAC system is the dual automatic temperature system.
+This allows passengers to have different temperature settings than the driver.
+This is made possible because the HVAC system box has 2 blend doors that are commanded separately from each other.
+This can also be set to be automatic.